xiangui33423/assassyn/docs/developer/format.md

 # Format

-Refer to utils/pre-commit, it is highly recommended to add this pre-commit to your .git hook.

-After modifying the code, you need to ensure that the format of your contributed code meets the requirements.
+After modifying the code, you need to ensure that the format of your contributed code meets the formatting requirements.
+Refer to `scripts/pre-commit`, it is highly recommended to add this pre-commit to your `.git/hooks/pre-commit`.

+However, `cargo clippy` is a little bit strict on coding styles, if you want to commit some intermediate developments, you can use `git commit -m 'your messages' --no-verify` to temporarily skip the pre-commit check.

-## Rust format
+## Rust Format

-For formatting Rust code, use a standardized tool to make the modifications directly:
+For formatting Rust code, use a standardized tool to make the modifications directly.
+This will automatically format the rust code according to the `rustfmt.toml` in this repo.

 ```
 cargo fmt
 ```

-This will automatically format the rust code according to the `rustfmt.toml` in this repo.

 You can also use cargo clippy to get potential suggestions from static analysis.